Accounting

 Offered Either Fall or Spring; Lecture hours:3,Other:1

 This is a two-semester portfolio management course in which students manage a real dollar investment portfolio.
 ACFM 375 (SMIF I) and ACFM 476 (SMIF II) may be taken in any order, but both must be completed in order to receive course credit.
-Prerequisites: ACFM 362 and permission of instructor.
+Prerequisites: ACFM 362 and permission of the instructor.
+Open to juniors, seniors and 4th year of 5-year engineers.

 Faculty

-Associate Professors: Tom G. Geurts, David E. Jensen, Stacy Mastrolia (Chair), Curtis Nicholls, Ankur Pareek, Kate Suslava
+Associate Professors: Tom G. Geurts, David E. Jensen, Stacy Mastrolia (Chair), Curtis Nicholls, Ankur Pareek, Frank Schreiner (Practice), Kate Suslava

 Assistant Professors: Kylie (Seward) Aikey (Practice), Vaska Atta-Darkua, Amber Lawson (Practice), James G. Lawson, Karen Mitchell McGrath, Julie Mercado, Vernan Rivera, Ryan Stauffer, Daniel A. Street